AviatrixSystems/Controller-HA-for-AWS/README.md

   * Subnet
   * KeyPair Name
   * Elastic IP
+  * S3 Bucket(enter name of S3 bucket created in prerequisite steps)

 11. Click next

-12. Especify your options/tags/permissions as per your policies, when in doubt just click next.
+12. Specify your options/tags/permissions as per your policies, when in doubt just click next.

 13. On the review page, scroll to the bottom and check the button that reads:
 *I acknowledge that AWS CloudFormation might create IAM resources with custom names.*